laPlacek/ng2-simple-tree/README.md

 ### Defining one tree inside another
 One simple tree can contain the other.
+The trees are then **independent**, so selecting/deselecting node in one, will not affect the nodes in another.

 ```html
 <ul simple-tree>